veertuinc/anka-click-scripts/README.md

 ### `while <variable>`

-While loops are useful to continually perform an action while something is true.
+While loops are useful to perform an action until it's no longer true.

 ```
+; remove the "background items added" popups until they no longer exist as they will cover up other images we're targetting
 while background_image (background_image)
 ```

 ## Comments